jewwiid/tradesbookie/replit.md

 - **Security Enhancement**: Implemented admin-only access control for installer dashboard
 - Created ProtectedRoute component to restrict sensitive administrative interfaces
 - Updated routing to prevent unauthorized access to admin and installer management pages
+- **UI Enhancement**: Removed login screens and replaced with public installer showcase
+- Created professional installer directory displaying registered installers with ratings and certifications
+- Updated navigation to focus on booking and installer visibility rather than authentication

 ## Changelog